eftieell/intro_programming_2/src/chapters/functions/experimental_runtime.md

 runtime for do_something_else(50000): 80.41 seconds
 runtime for do_something_else(60000): 116.78 seconds
 ```
-This time, a rough look at the data above indicates that the algorithm shows quadratic, or $O(n^2)$, behavior.
+This time, a rough look at the data above indicates that the algorithm shows quadratic, or \\(O(n^2)\\), behavior.
 Look at the time behavior when `n` is doubled or tripled:

-When the size of `n` is doubled from 10000 to 20000, the time increases by approximately a factor of 4 ($12.37/3.09 \approx 4.003$).
+When the size of `n` is doubled from 10000 to 20000, the time increases by approximately a factor of 4 \\(12.37/3.09 \approx 4.003\\)).

-When the size of `n` is tripled from 10000 to 30000, the time increases by approximately a factor of 9 ($28.08/3.09 \approx 9.09$).
+When the size of `n` is tripled from 10000 to 30000, the time increases by approximately a factor of 9 (\\(28.08/3.09 \approx 9.09\\)).

-When the size of `n` is doubled from 30000 to 60000, the time increases by approximately a factor of 4 ($116.78/28.08 \approx 4.16$).
+When the size of `n` is doubled from 30000 to 60000, the time increases by approximately a factor of 4 (\\(116.78/28.08 \approx 4.16\\)).

-When the size of `n` is tripled from 20000 to 60000, the time increases by approximately a factor of 9 ($116.78/12.37 \approx 9.44$)
+When the size of `n` is tripled from 20000 to 60000, the time increases by approximately a factor of 9 (\\(116.78/12.37 \approx 9.44\\))

 Graphing the data hints at a parabolic (quadratic) shape.
 Caution though: while this graph convinces us that
-the time complexity is not linear, graphs that are concave up might represent quadratic, cubic, or other growth rates.
+the time complexity is not linear, graphs that are concave up might represent quadratic, cubic, exponential, or other growth rates.
 <img src="runtime_graph_quadratic.png"  width="50%" height="50%" alt = "second graph of runtime as a function of n">

 ## Timing the running of a function that takes less than 1 second
 If a function takes less than 1 second to execute, then the technique above is often not accurate.
 Instead, we must execute the function multiple times (so the total elapsed time is more than 1 second),
 then divide by the number of times the function was called, to get the average execution time.
-You will learn this technique next quarter.
+You will learn this technique in a future course.